 CoEnergy was incorporated in December 2018 by members and staff of the Ottawa Renewable Energy Co-operative (OREC).
 CoEnergy was born out of a desire to enact real change through a co-operative business model.
 Seeking to build on the success of OREC, CoEnergy can do all that OREC could and more.

-CoEnergy Co-operative was created to expand the adoption of sustainable energy technologies in Eastern Ontario as well as West Québec and to enable individual to participate in the financing and ownership of such projects these regions.
+CoEnergy Co-operative was created to expand the adoption of sustainable energy technologies in Eastern Ontario as well as West Québec and to enable individuals to participate in the financing and ownership of such projects in these regions.
 The Co-op will offer its members the opportunity to collectively identify, improve, own and manage commercial and residential property assets that reduce greenhouse gases and/or provide other environmental, economic or social benefits to the region.
 CoEnergy is a multi-class co-op with two classes of membership – consumers and community members.
 Consumer members are those who are purchasing the energy services.
 Community members are those who support these projects in various ways including financial and benefit from a more resilient and sustainable local community.

 Vision, Mission & Goals